Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Or, are you just starting to explore the idea of working online as a virtual assistant and aren’t quite ready to dive right in?

-Then you might want to start in my FB group – the Digital Media VA Lab .
+Then you might want to start in my FB group – the Unicorn Digital Marketing Assistant Lab.

 This is a great place to dip into the online space whether you’re brand new to the idea of working from home, or trying to build your virtual assistant biz.

-Here you’ll discover free trainings, regular live videos from me and guest interviews with industry experts, and links to lots of relevant content.
+Here you’ll discover free training, regular live videos from me and guest interviews with industry experts, and links to lots of relevant content.

 Or maybe you’re already hustling as a successful virtual assistant and just need more opportunities to find those high-level jobs and opportunities?

-This members-only group is open (by application only) for highly skilled and successful unicorn VAs.
+This members-only group is open (by application only) for highly skilled and successful unicorn virtual assistants and freelance marketers.

-Inside you’ll make invaluable connections with other top-notch digital media professionals.
+Inside you’ll make invaluable connections with other top-notch digital marketing professionals.

-Not to mention the regular top-shelf tech trainings and virtual brainstorming sessions!
+Not to mention the regular top-shelf tech training and virtual brainstorming sessions!

 Working from home definitely has its perks, but there are challenges too.
 Sometimes it feels lonely and isolating, right?